-Malin James is an essayist, blogger and short story writer.
-Her work has appeared in Bust, MUTHA, Electric Literature, Queen Mob’s Tea House and Medium, as well as in anthologies for Cleis, Sweetmeats Press and others.
-She is currently at work on a short story collection for Go Deeper Press, which will release in Summer, 2017.
+Malin James is an essayist and short story writer.
+Her work has appeared in Electric Literature, Bust, MUTHA, Queen Mob’s Tea House, Cosmo UK, Medium and others, as well as in podcasts and anthologies for Cleis Press, Sweetmeats Press and Stupid Fish Productions.
+Her first collection, Roadhouse Blues, is available in all the usual places.

 Her favorite thinkery thing is to use sex and psychology as lenses through which to examine our cultural assumptions, identities, and relationships.
 Also, she ❤️’s books (SO MUCH).
 Learn more at www.malinjames.com.